supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 26. You will be navigated back to Power Query Editor.
 In the left, Queries panel, **double click on Merge** query to rename it.
 27. **Rename** Merge query to **Sales**.
-28. Right click on Sales query and select **Enable load** to enable the query to be loaded.
+28. Right-click on Sales query and select **Enable load** to enable the query to be loaded.

     ![](../media/lab-03/image127.png)